If you’re looking to get your forklift license, now is a great time.

 Do you need to be certified before applying for a forklift job?

 Let’s answer this question first according to a strict interpretation of the word “certified.”
 As you know, you can only be certified once you’ve been evaluated operating in the workplace.
-So in that sense, the answer to this question is “no.”
+So, the answer to this question is “no.”

 And the answer to that is it’s not always required - but it certainly won’t hurt.

 That’s because completing the training up front shows that you’ve taken initiative.
 It shows that you care.
 It shows that you’re serious about getting the job.
-And it will separate you from the majority of applicants who won’t have done that.
+It will separate you from the majority of applicants who have not.

-And all those attributes can definitely help tip the scale in your favor.
+All those attributes can help tip the scale in your favor.

 Can you get a job as a forklift operator without experience?